not-sponsored/distend/README.md

 -----
 ## Development setup

-To run the unittests, navigate to the test directory and run the following
+To run the unit tests, navigate to the test directory and run the following

 ```sh
 python3 -m unittest test_modifier.py